 Gifted and Talented

-Big Lake Schools believes that all students can learn at high levels, and that gifted students are individuals with potential who require guidance in discovering, developing and realizing their potential as individuals and as members of society.
+We believe that all students can learn at high levels and gifted students are individuals with potential who require guidance in discovering, developing and realizing their potential as individuals and as members of society.

 According to the National Association for Gifted Children, gifted individuals are those who demonstrate outstanding levels of aptitude or competence in one or more areas.
 Big Lake uses a variety of assessments to identify gifted and talented students including, but not limited to, NWEA-MAP scores, CogAT scores, and teacher, parent and self nominations.

-- Independent/research projects: projects that provide the opportunity to explore a topic of personal interest to the students, narrow the focus of study, gather resources, locate information through reading or other means, and create a product or presentation.
+They must narrow the focus of study, gather resources, and locate information through reading or other means to create a product or presentation.